Note

 You only need this when you want to write a new Algorithm under RLlib.
 Note that writing an Algorithm does not strictly require writing a new Catalog but you can use Catalogs as a tool to create the fitting default sub-components, such as models or distributions.
 The following are typical requirements and steps for writing a new Catalog:

-The following example shows our implementation of a Catalog for PPO that follows the above steps:
+The following example shows the implementation of a Catalog for the PPO algorithm based on the preceeding steps:

 Catalog for PPORLModules